Army: Definition

-By convention, irregular military is understood in contrast to regular armies which grew slowly from personal bodyguards or elite militia.
-Regular in this case refers to standardized doctrines, uniforms, organizations, etc. Regular military can also refer to full-time status (standing army), versus reserve or part-time personnel.
-Other distinctions may separate statutory forces (established under laws such as the National Defence Act), from de facto "non-statutory" forces such as some guerrilla and revolutionary armies.
-Armies may also be expeditionary (designed for overseas or international deployment) or fencible (designed for – or restricted to – homeland defence).
+Though by convention, irregular military is understood in contrast to regular armies, which grew slowly from personal bodyguards or elite militia.
+Regular, in this case, refers to standardized doctrines, uniforms, organizations, etc. Regular military can also refer to full-time status (standing army), versus reserve or part-time personnel.
+Other distinctions may separate statutory forces (established under laws such as the National Defence Act) from de facto "non-statutory" forces such as some guerrilla and revolutionary armies.

 Structure

 Armies are always divided into various specialties, according to the mission, role, and training of individual units, and sometimes individual soldiers within a unit.

 Some of the groupings common to all armies include the following: